JoeZlonicky/CALTechnicalTest/README.md

 	* `Disabilities` table stores disability names.
 	* `PreferredPronouns` table stores pronouns.
 	* `LevelsOfStudy` table stores education levels.
+	* `SubmissionDisabilities` table stores the many-to-many relationship between submissions and disabilities.
 	* `Disabilities`, `PreferredPronouns`, and `LevelsOfStudy` are populated for form options.
 * Configured Entity Framework as an ORM using database-first.
+* **Assumption:** The original data model / `.edmx` was named `TechnicalTestDb`, but this was changed to `TechnicalTestDbEntities` to match the specifications.
+The connection string is configured to connect to a database with name `TechnicalTestDb`.

 **Default page:**
 * Updated card container to be responsive for mobile screens.